offen/analyticstxt/draft-offen-analyticstxt.md

 ### Stores

+This field is REQUIRED unless the only value of the Collects field {{collects-field}} is none.
-This REQUIRED multi-value field indicates whether data is persisted on the client during the collection of analytics data and declares the browser features used for doing so.
+The multi-value field indicates whether data is persisted on the client during the collection of analytics data and declares the browser features used for doing so.
 If no data is being persisted, the value `none` MUST be used.

 #### Allowed values